coelhotv/ai-agent-squad/README.md

 ## APIs, UI, and Controls
 - `POST /start_task`: kicks off a new task, writes a `Task` row, and runs the LangGraph until the first interruption.
+- `GET /tasks/{task_id}`: returns the latest snapshot for a single task; the UI uses this to monitor semi-auto runs and update status/artifacts in real time.
 - `POST /respond_to_approval`: approves/rejects regardless of node, resumes the graph, applies artifact overrides, updates statuses, and streams the new artifacts back to the UI.
 - `POST /update_artifact`: persist edits while a task is pending so downstream nodes consume the updated content.
 - `POST /resubmit_step`: reruns one node after a rejection by clearing downstream artifacts and invoking the node function directly.
 - `GET /get_pending_approval`: polled on page load/polling to grab the next waiting task and lock the intake form until it is approved/rejected.
 - `/tasks` and `/tasks_export` keep the dashboard in sync with `tasks.db`; `/tasks_dashboard` serves `tasks.html` and `/` serves `index.html`.
 - The UI locks the form while a pending approval is active, renders status pills, shows approval prompts, and enables Flow/Wireframe previews in new tabs.
+During semi-auto runs it streams live workflow and artifact updates so reviewers can watch the early stages progress before manual approval resumes.

 ## Setup & Operations
 1. Install [Ollama](https://ollama.com) and Docker Desktop (the app communicates with `http://host.docker.internal:11434`).